Canada's Nurse helps lift Sparks past Storm on home soil in WNBA pre-season action

 On Saturday morning, the two teams conducted their shootarounds while the NHL's Edmonton Oilers were on the ice at the Downtown Community Arena, which is part of the Rogers Place complex.

 As Nurse saw the Oilers coming off the ice, they shared embraces.
-Her brother is Edmonton defenceman Darnell Nurse.
+Her brother is Edmonton defenceman Darnell Nurse, who was courtside on Saturday night with his family.

 Kia Nurse said Edmonton is a special place for her because it’s the home base for the Canadian women’s national team and is also an Oilers fan.